-The MVME230x supports both little-endian (e.g., Windows NT) and big-endian (e.g., AIX) software.
+The MVME2300 supports both little-endian (Windows NT) and big-endian (AIX) software.
 The PowerPC processor and the VMEbus are inherently big-endian, while the PCI bus is inherently little-endian.
-The following sections summarize how the MVME230x handles software and hardware differences in big- and little-endian operations.
-For further details on endian considerations, refer to the MVME2300-Series VME Processor Module Programmer's Reference Guide.
+The following sections summarize how the MVME2300 handles software and hardware differences in big- and little-endian operations.
+For further details on endian considerations, refer to the MVME2300 Series VME Processor Module Programmer's Reference Guide.